Skip to content

 Songkran (Thai New Year)

-Songkran on Koh Tao is the most popular of all the public holidays and is a drawcard for many visitors, meaning the island is normally very busy.
+Songkran on Koh Tao is the most popular of all the public holidays and is a drawcard for many visitors.
+Meaning the island is normally very busy.
 So if you plan to visit and join in the fun, be sure to book your travel and reserve your accommodation in advance, as the island is often at full capacity.
 Our other top tips for enjoying Songkran on Koh Tao include:

 • Top up your sunscreen often – all those water fights mean it washes off easily.